 - It could be used to update existing stolen identity records, which are already plentiful and abundant, but a bit out of date in terms of phone numbers and addresses.

-- It could be used to take over existing accounts, including bank accounts, brokerage accounts, phone service accounts (a common occurrence these days, for example with Bitcoin wallet holders), and retirement accounts.
-“This compromised personally identifiable information (PII) data is used by call centers and online systems to verify identities when they are conducting high risk transactions such as moving money or changing an account’s phone number on record,” says Litan.
-“So now, armed with the stolen up-to-date PII data, criminals can more easily impersonate their target victim in order to get into their account.”
+- It could be used to take over existing accounts, including bank accounts, brokerage accounts, phone service accounts (a common occurrence these days, for example with Bitcoin wallet holders) and retirement accounts.
+“This compromised personally identifiable information (PII) data is used by call centers and online systems to verify identities when they are conducting high-risk transactions such as moving money or changing an account’s phone number on record,” says Litan.
+“So now, armed with the stolen up-to-date PII data, criminals can more easily impersonate their target victims to get into their accounts.”

-- It could be purchased and used by adversarial nation states, including Russia, China, North Korea and Iran, who have their own nefarious plans to disrupt or steal from U.S. society.
-Goals can range from disrupting political processes or stealing valuable intellectual property used to manufacture weapon related systems such as missile defense to more innocuous missions like pilfering consumer goods’ blueprints for luxury handbags or perfumes.
+- It could be purchased and used by adversarial nation states which have their own nefarious plans to disrupt or steal from U.S. society.
+Goals can range from disrupting political processes or stealing valuable intellectual property used to manufacture weapon-related systems (e.g., missile defense) to more innocuous missions like pilfering consumer goods’ blueprints for luxury handbags or perfumes.

 What should organizations do when it comes to identity proofing and verification?

-First it makes no sense to solely rely on static PII to identify an individual a business is engaged with when there is a greater than 50 percent chance that data is in criminal hands.
+To begin, it makes no sense to solely rely on static PII to identify individuals a business is engaged with when there is a greater than 50% chance that data is in criminal hands, according to Gartner.
 Organizations should reduce reliance on static personal data and increase reliance on dynamic identity data when engaging in identity verification.
 Systems based on dynamic non-PII data and behavioral indicators are more able to assess the legitimacy and risk of an identity claim than ones based on static, regulated PII data.

-However, a layered identity proofing approach is always the most effective approach.
-Successive layers of identity assessment processes provide stronger protection and make it much harder for criminals and other unauthorized users to compromise an organization's assets and systems.
-No singular identity assessment method used on its own is sufficient to keep determined fraudsters out, or sufficient to verify the legitimacy of an individual identity claim.
+However, a layered identity-proofing approach is always the strongest approach, making it much harder for unauthorized users to compromise an organization's assets and systems.
+No singular identity assessment method used on its own is sufficient to keep determined fraudsters out or to verify the legitimacy of an individual identity claim.

-Fraud, security and business managers should use multiple layers of identity assessment processes, as each layer backstops the previous one so that if criminals circumvent one layer, the next one will further deter them.
+Blockchain distributed ledger technology is increasingly used for decentralized identity purposes as well.
+Commonly referred to as “self-sovereign” identity, this technology enables consumers to control their own identity data and release it selectively to whomever they wish.
+“While the technology is not yet widespread, it is positive to see that we are moving toward this direction,” says Litan.
+Fraud, security and business managers’ best bet is using multiple layers of identity assessment processes.
+Each layer backstops the previous one so that if criminals circumvent one layer, the next one will further deter them.
 Conversely, each successive layer adds assurance that an identity claim is legitimate.